utiasDSL/lsy_drone_racing/README.md

 pixi shell -e deploy
 ```

 This will automatically create a ros2 workspace, clone the motion_capture_tracking package, and build it.
-The terminal might freeze for 1 minute.
+Thus, the terminal might freeze for 1 minute after regular installation.

-Then we still have to install extra packages with pip, **stay in the shell**, run one of the commands below:
+Then we still have to install extra packages with pip, **stay in the *deploy* shell**, run one of the commands below:

 ```bash
 pip install -e .[sim,deploy]